 Therefore, those are even scarcer than regular vintage rhinestones.
 That’s why whenever I see any vintage stones, especially unusual ones, I buy them up!

 Estates in Time: I know major jewelry stores won’t touch costume jewelry repair, but do you repair fine jewelry?

 Melissa: I will do some repairs on fine jewelry.
-Such as if a 14k necklace needs new clasp, or if someone needs a new sterling chain.
+Such as if a 14k necklace needs a new clasp, or if someone needs a new sterling chain.

 I also replace stones.
 Such as onyx or turquoise cabs.
 Everything from purses to shoes and belts.
 Even vintage compacts, pill holders, and sunglasses.
 Pretty much anything that has rhinestones on it, I work on!

 Estates in Time: So Melissa, do you think you have a niche market here?
 Or is there a lot of competition in the costume jewelry repair business?